web-platform-tests/wpt/docs/writing-tests/general-guidelines.md

 their assumptions.

 Fonts cannot be relied on to be either installed or to have specific metrics.
-As such, in most cases when a known font is needed [Ahem][ahem] should be used and loaded as a web font.
+As such, in most cases when a known font is needed, [Ahem][ahem] should be used and loaded as a web font.
 In other cases, `@font-face` should be used.